atopoi/nanoMarkov/README.md

 - **MLPs are enough**: MLP-only version can encode the transitions matrices
 - **Perfect Markov compliance**: All architectures learn true Markov property

-## 🔬 Research Context

-This library is part of a larger mechanistic interpretability project exploring how transformers learn formal structures.
-While designed for our specific research, it may be useful for:

-- Understanding transformer internals
-- Testing interpretability tools
-- Exploring minimal architectures
-- Studying emergence of capabilities

-An accompanying paper with full results and analysis is forthcoming.

 ## 📁 Project Structure